Last Updated on

 Following this theory, it is not the fault of the individual that they experience cravings.
 They are not punished with cravings for being weak, or lazy, or unwilling to stop.
 Cravings are like intruders on the mind, uninvited guests that try to influence behavior.

-Taken in this light, those struggling with addiction can use mindfulness to pause, identify the cravings and label them as intruders, and thereby give themselves permission to ignore them.
-Mindfulness can turn the cravings into passing thoughts that may disappear simply by acknowledging their presence (“Mindfulness meditation”, 2017).
+Thus, those struggling with addiction can use mindfulness to pause, identify the cravings and label them as intruders, and thereby give themselves permission to ignore them.
+Mindfulness can turn the cravings into passing thoughts that may disappear simply by acknowledging their presence (“Mindfulness meditation,” 2017).

 For more information and a guided meditation on dealing with addiction cravings you can watch this short video by Jessica Graham:

-Alternatively, if you are looking for a more comprehensive information on the neurological origins of our addictive behaviors and how we can challenge addiction a the level of the brain, you can watch this fascinating talk by Dr. Judson Brewer:
+If you are looking for more comprehensive information on the neurological origins of our addictive behaviors and how we can challenge addiction at the level of the brain, you can watch this fascinating talk by Dr. Judson Brewer:

-I hope that I have sufficiently provided you with enough techniques, exercises, and activities to start bringing you and your clients the benefits of mindfulness.
-Mindfulness can be used in a variety of populations including those on any part of the spectrum of mental well-being from dialectical behavioral therapy treatments for borderline personality disorders to group-based mindfulness for beginners.
+I hope that I provided you with enough techniques, exercises, and activities to bring you and your clients the benefits of mindfulness.

 - Arch, J. J., & Craske, M. G. (2006).
 Mechanisms of mindfulness: Emotion regulation following a focused breathing induction.
 Behaviour Research and Therapy, 44, 1849-1858. doi:10.1016/j.brat.2005.12.007